Free Mold Inspections in Houston: What They Cover and What They Cost You

 How much does a mold inspection cost in Houston?

-A standard independent mold inspection in Houston runs around $550 for a residential property.
-That includes a full visual inspection, moisture mapping, thermal imaging, air sampling with an outdoor control, lab analysis, and a written report.
-Surface samples and remediation protocols are priced separately.
+An independent mold inspection in Houston costs a flat $550 through Mold Testing Houston for homes up to 2,500 square feet.
+That includes the full visual inspection, moisture mapping, thermal imaging, up to two lab-analyzed samples with an outdoor control, EMSL Analytical lab analysis, and a written report within one business day.
+Additional samples are $85 each with your approval, and remediation protocols start at $750.

 Why do mold remediation companies offer free inspections?

 Free mold inspections are a lead-generation tool for remediation services.
-The visit costs the company nothing meaningful, but the back-end remediation contracts (typically $1,000 to $5,000+) make the program profitable.
+The visit costs the company very little, but the back-end remediation contracts, typically $1,000 to $5,000 or more, make the program profitable.
 The visit is real, but it’s structured to identify cleanup work, not to give an unbiased assessment.

 Does Mold Testing Houston offer free mold inspections?

-No. Mold Testing Houston is an independent assessment-only company, which means we charge for our inspection ($550 for a standard residential assessment) and don’t perform mold remediation.
+No. Mold Testing Houston is an independent assessment-only company, which means we charge for our inspection at a flat $550 for a standard residential assessment and don’t perform mold remediation.
 That structure exists specifically so our findings carry no conflict of interest, which is what makes them defensible for insurance claims, real estate transactions, and health-related testing.

 Schedule an Independent Mold Inspection in Houston

 If you’ve been searching for a free mold inspection in Houston and you’ve realized you actually need a documented, lab-verified result, we can help.
-Our $550 inspection includes everything a real estate transaction, insurance claim, or health-driven test requires, with no remediation upsell on the back end (because we don’t do remediation).
-Contact Mold Testing Houston or call us at 832-838-9387 to schedule.
+Our flat $550 inspection includes everything a real estate transaction, insurance claim, or health-driven test requires, with results in one business day and no remediation upsell on the back end, because we don’t do remediation.
+Book online, call 832-838-9387, or contact Mold Testing Houston with questions first.

 Need expert help?